rcrmn/delta-script/README.md

 In the future the ability to create static and dynamic libraries (and dlls) will be added, but for now only the executable-product compilation works.

+## TODO

+ * Create the parser/semantic analyzer.
+Using Bison or hardcoding?

+ * Create the optimizer.
+This will be, at first, skipped over.

+ * Define a bytecode for the compiled executable.

+ * Create the code generator.

+In the future, the lexer will probably be implemented without the Flex library.
+Just for fun.

 ## Contributors